material-components/material-components-web-codelabs/mdc-112/starter/README.md

 # MDC Codelab 112 - Integrating with Frameworks

-This repo compliments the codelab MDC 112.
+This repo complements the codelab MDC 112.

 ## Here are some brief definitions of the several files found in the repo: